growthbook/devtools/README.md

 1. Run `yarn` to install dependencies
 2. Run `yarn build` to create a new build
 3. In Chrome, go to chrome://extensions
    - Make sure the "Developer Mode" toggle is on
    - Remove any existing GrowthBook devtool extensions
-    - Click "Load Unpacked Extension" and select the `build` directory
+   - Click "Load Unpacked Extension" and select the `dist` directory
-4. Make changes and run `yarn build` again and it should update in Chrome automatically
+4. To enable hot-reloading, run `yarn dev` which will pick up most changes automatically
+5. For changes to certain files (content_script/index), you also need to refresh the extension by right clicking -> manage extension and use the refresh button in the top right corner

 To release a new version of the extension to the Chrome Web Store: